Jonathan Penny DO

 Michael JH Brown MOst

-Michael holds a Master of Osteopathy degree with Distinction from Oxford Brookes University and has practised in a range of medical settings.
+Michael holds a Master of Osteopathy (MOst) degree with Distinction from Oxford Brookes University and has practised in a range of medical settings.
 Osteopathy provides an opportunity to meet interesting people, whilst making a real difference - something that gives Michael a great deal of satisfaction.

 Michael uses techniques including massage, mobilisation and manipulation as well as much gentler osteopathic approaches.
 As Michael is also a qualified acupuncturist, many of his patients benefit from a combined approach.